MikeSolie/AzureADSignInAudit/README.md

 ## Usage

-`.\SignInAudit.ps1`
+`.\AzureADAudit.ps1`

-The script will retrieve the logs for the last 24 hours.
+The script will retrieve the logs for the last 24 hours and checks the if AzureAD Preview is installed.
+If it is not, it asks if you would like to install.

-## Getting Started

-Ensure that the AzureAD module is installed.
-If not, it can be installed using this command from and admin PowerShell:
-`Install-Module -Name AzureADPreview`

 ## Output Options